sunfounder/picar-x/docs/source/ezblock_remote_control.rst

 .. image:: img/block/sp210512_114004.png

-To use the remote control function, you need to enter the Bluetooth Control page from the left side of main page.
+To use the remote control function, you need to enter the Bluetooth Control page from the left side of main page.

 .. image:: img/block/sp210512_114042.png